Fire at food factory kills 52 people in Bangladesh | Science-Environment

 "Until the fire is doused, it is not possible to say exactly how much damage has occurred and the cause of the fire," he added.

-A five-member probe committee has been formed by the district administration to look into the incident.
+President Abdul Hamid and Prime Minister Sheikh Hasina have expressed profound shock and grief over the loss of lives in the fire.

-Details of the cause of the fire, how many people were inside the factory and how many were missing were not immediately available.
+A seven-member probe committee has been formed by the district administration to look into the incident.

 Bangladesh has a tragic history of industrial disasters, including fire incidents at factories.

-In February 2019, at least 70 people died when an inferno ripped through Dhaka flats where chemicals were illegally stored.
+In February 2019, at least 70 people were killed when an inferno ripped through Dhaka flats where chemicals were illegally stored.
 Another fire in Old Dhaka in a house also storing chemicals killed at least 123 people in 2010.

 Bangladesh imposed tougher safety rules after more than 1,100 people died when a garment factory complex collapsed near Dhaka in 2013, known as the world's worst factory disaster.